tapdata/tapdata.github.io/README.md

 #### Data Engineers or Data Analysts

-For data engineers or data analysts,  TapData can be used as a modern, general purpose, low code ETL platform for various data sync, processing or data modeling activities.
+For data engineers or data analysts,  Tapdata can be used as a modern, general purpose, low code ETL platform for various data sync, processing or data modeling activities.

 - Data extract / transform / load
 - Data processing for data warehouse